benc-uk/smilr/angular/readme.md

 # Angular SPA Client

 ### :warning: NOTE!
-This component now is deprecated, and has been replace with the [newer Vue.js client app](../vue)
+This sub project now is deprecated, and has been replace with the [newer Vue.js client app](../vue)